citp/privacy-policy-historical/k/ka/kab/kabalarians.com.md

-> *The following text is extracted and transformed from the kabalarians.com privacy policy that was archived on 2010-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100621054709id_/http%3A//www.kabalarians.com/cfm/cfmincludes/PrivacyPolicy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kabalarians.com privacy policy that was archived on 2010-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101221232301id_/http%3A//www.kabalarians.com/cfm/cfmincludes/PrivacyPolicy.cfm) for the most accurate reproduction.*

-# Looking for the Meaning of a Name, Best Baby Names, and how to Legally Make a Name Change?
+# Looking for your Purpose in Life, the Meaning of a Name, Meaning of Baby Names, or how to Make a Name Change?

 ## Privacy Policy